 Although the WTO Agreements do not yet have general rules on investment, the GATS already regulates the provision of services through foreign investment in trade in services.
-In other words, if investment restriction measures have an impact on trade in services and the Member taking such measures has committed to a certain degree of liberalization of such services under the GATS, it may violate the prohibition of market access restrictions (Article 16 of the GATS) or the prohibition of national treatment violation (Article 17 of the GATS) to the extent that the commitment is violated.
-Measures that fall under the general exceptions set out in Article 14 of the GATS (such as measures necessary to maintain public order under subparagraph (a) or to protect human life or health under subparagraph (b)) may be justified under the WTO Agreements, and there may be an argument that measures taken for the purpose of responding to serious infectious disease outbreaks fall under these exceptions.
+In other words, if investment restriction measures have an impact on trade in services and the Member taking such measures has committed to a certain degree of liberalization of such services under the GATS, it may violate the prohibition of market access restrictions (Article 16 of the GATS) or the prohibition of national treatment violation (Article 17 of the GATS).
+However, measures taken for the purpose of responding to serious infectious disease outbreaks may fall under the general exceptions set out in Article 14 of the GATS (such as measures necessary to maintain public order under subparagraph (a) or to protect human life or health under subparagraph (b)) may be justified under the WTO Agreements, and there may be an argument that measures taken for the purpose of responding to serious infectious disease outbreaks fall under these exceptions.